PavelRodygin/TechnicalSample/README.md

 # TechnicalSample

-Technical Unity repository with modular architecture for developing and testing various projects.
+A technical repository with a Unity project containing my main architectural template for creating applications and games.

 ## 🏗️ Architecture

-The project is built on modular architecture principles, where each module is an isolated and independent.
-The architecture follows the **MVP (Model-View-Presenter)** pattern with the possibility of using **Stateless** for state management.
+The project is built on a modular architecture, where each module is independent, testable, and isolated.
+The module architecture follows the MVP (Model-View-Presenter) pattern, with the ability to add sub-states to the module using the .NET Stateless library, which is perfect for this task.
+The modularity of the architecture supports powerful SceneManagement and comprehensive work with DI (VContainer is used in the project).

 ### Core Principles:
 - **Modularity**: Each module is encapsulated and independent